This post is a guide to riding the Roosevelt Island Tram, which is similar to an aerial cable car or gondola.

 - Once the Tram lets off at Roosevelt Island you can connect with a Red Bus, which will take you around the island for 25 cents per ride!

 - You can see the full schedule for both the Tram and the Red Bus at www.rioc.ny.gov.
 Go to the “Community Information” tab and select “Transportation.”

-- The Roosevelt Island Tramway has been in many films and TV shows, including Spider-Man (2002), an episode of White Collar (2013) and the film Now You See Me (2013).
+- The Roosevelt Island Tramway has been in many films including Nighthawks (1981), Now You See Me (2013), and Spider-Man (2002).

 Quick Facts About Roosevelt Island (check out our self-guided tour)

 - The total land size is 147 acres (60 hectares)

 - It was called Minnehanonck by the Lenape tribe, the island’s first residents.
 The Dutch called it Varkens Eylandt (Hog Island).

 - During the British colonial era and beyond the island was privately owned.
 The Blackwell family was in possession for a long time, and the island’s oldest house, The Blackwell House, is NYC’s 6th oldest house.
 The island was also known as Blackwell Island for many years, even after the City of New York owned the island.